Catching Z-Z-Z’s Zillow on Mortgage

 This is the phase for interested loan originators to apply.
 More zetails to follow…time for me to catch my real z-z-z-z’s.

-9 Responses to “Catching Z-Z-Z’s Zillow on Mortgage”
+10 thoughts on “Catching Z-Z-Z's Zillow on Mortgage

 Where this model is different is that it does screen the LO’s before they can be a part of Zillow’s program.
 It’s not about who pays the most bucks for ad space or placement on their list.
 They say it will promote a new level of transparency…details to follow.